 "Give me an account of your service, for it is about to come to an end." —Luke 16:2

-Whether or not you accept Jesus as Lord of your life, He is still your Lord and Master.
+Whether you accept Jesus as Lord of your life or not, He is still your Lord and Master.
 As your Owner, He has purchased you at the costly price of His outpoured, precious blood (1 Cor 6:19-20).
 He is entitled to receive your lifelong service.
 He expects a fruitful harvest from you (see Jn 15:16).

 Before you die, Jesus will eventually say to you: "Give Me an account of your service, for it is about to come to an end" (Lk 16:2).
 He will then settle accounts with you (see Mt 25:19).

 What will your grade be?
 Will Jesus say to you: "I find that the sum of your deeds is less than complete" in My sight (Rv 3:2)?
 Or will He say to you: "Well done, good and faithful servant" (Mt 25:21, JB)?

 Jesus exhorts us to always be ready to settle accounts with Him (see Mt 24:43ff; 25:13, 19).
 Therefore, "in whatever you do, remember your last days, and you will never sin" (Sir 7:36).
 "Do not grow slack but be fervent in spirit; He Whom you serve is the Lord" (Rm 12:11).